wonkes-manoa/wonkes-manoa.github.io/index.md

 ## Team

-BowFolios is designed, implemented, and maintained by [Philip Johnson](https://philipmjohnson.org) and [Cam Moore](https://cammoore.github.io/).
+Wonkes is designed, implemented, and maintained by [Philip Johnson](https://philipmjohnson.org) and [Cam Moore](https://cammoore.github.io/).